redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 result#2: on the other apps, after some time, as SLA violations are not received, see resource requests going DOWN (see "resources" optimisation)

-get the requests and put them in the TTODA spreadsheet
+get the requests, put them in the [TTODA spreadsheet](TTODA.ods) and check the expected offloads, or check the "OptimisationReport" in the ConfServiceDSS UI

-result#3: the TTODA offloads are coherent
+result#3: the TTODA offloads are coherent with the spreadsheet or with the "OptimisationReport" in the ConfServiceDSS UI